koussay183/moviea/README.md

-# Moviea.tn Server Structure Documentation
+# Moviea.me Server Structure Documentation

 This document outlines the structure of the Moviea.tn server codebase, explaining the purpose of each directory and key file.